aj-stein-nist/semi-transparent/README.md

 Verifiers are persons or organizations that design, implement, deploy, and maintain client software that analyzes a chosen subset of statement records to make quantitative and qualitative determinations about their data.
 This role is different from that of [auditors](#auditors), who are monitoring the integrity and consistency of the sum of all statement records in the append-only log.

+In this prototype, verifiers can be organizations from a variety of roles.
+Hardware security and supply chain analysis firms will likely serve as verifiers to support the use cases underlying their applications.
+The specifications do not require the same firms to perform both auditor and verifier roles simultaneously, even though the architecture documents their operation separately to increase interoperability and resiliency.
+Unlike auditors, different verifiers will build applications to meet specific use cases for particular subsets of hardware and analysis.
+The architecture and this role, especially relevant for hardware, is intended for verifiers to specialize in metrology applications target specific niches.

 ### How?

 ### When?